Lotte's Ko Matsukawa aims for results this season, but expectations are high for a comeback next season.

 "There are only a few games left, but I want to do my best to do what I have to do and make sure I can contribute to the team.
 I think winning is very important, so first of all I want to do my best in the game in front of me and prepare so that when I play I can perform to the best of my ability."
 He was promoted for the first time this season on September 4th.

-While Matsukawa was playing for the farm team, Ryusei Terachi, who is two years younger than him, emerged as catcher could hit.
-"He's also my rival, so I try not to worry too much about it and just do my best in what I have to do.
-I think it's a big thing for the team, and there's only one position left, so I hope I can produce good results even though there are only a few games left."
+While Matsukawa was playing in the minor leagues, his junior, Ryusei Terachi, emerged as a "hitting catcher."
+"He's a rival of mine, so I'm not paying too much attention to him, and I'm just focusing on doing my best at what I need to do.
+I think it's a big deal for the team, and there's only one position, and there are only a few games left, so I hope to produce solid results."

-He played in six games for the first team, starting in two games, but was unable to starting line-up the team to win.
-He also had zero At Bat in eight at hit.
-Next season will be his fifth year as a pro, and players from his year who graduated from college will be joining the pros.
-With Saburo taking over as manager next season, he wants to seize the opportunity and make this a year in which he can make his presence felt as catcher.
+He appeared in 6 games for the first team, starting in 2 of them, but was unable to starting line-up the team to win.
+He also went 0-At Bat hit 8 at the plate.
+Next season will be his 5th year as a professional, and players of the same age who graduated from university will be joining the pros.
+With manager Saburo taking over next season, he wants to seize the opportunity and make his presence felt as catcher.

 Interview and text by Yuta Iwashita